man and woman sitting on bench facing sea

 Making Sense of Dementia & Planning Ahead

-After a diagnosis — or even before — many people are left trying to figure things out on their own.
+After a diagnosis, or even before one, many people are left trying to figure things out alone.
+What does this actually mean?
+What should we expect?

-How do we adapt without losing ourselves?
+How do we adapt without losing ourselves or each other?

 We focus on: